mnstrr/webvr-boilerplate/README.md

 This boilerplate is based on [Three.js](https://github.com/mrdoob/three.js/) and uses the  [WebVR API](https://developer.mozilla.org/de/docs/Web/API/WebVR_API) to provide you with all the tools needed to create immersive VR-experiences for the Web.
 It will handle the Api availability check and device detection for you and initializes the corresponding effects and controls for ThreeJS automatically.

-The setup uses Grunt as Taskrunner to build your Project and watch for changes and is written in ECMA Script 6.
-For older browser support the babelify task will create ECMASCRIPT 5 code for you.
+The setup uses Grunt as Taskrunner to build your Project and watch for changes and is written in ECMAScript 2015.
+For older browser support the babelify task will create ECMAScript 5 code for you.

 ## Version
 Current version="0.0.1"